collinsexchange/EZ-Include-Path/README.md

 # PHP - EZ-Include-Path

 EZ-Include-Path provides a simple and clean way to use absolute paths with PHP's include construct allowing developers to include files into php scripts without the need for autoloading.
 Zero dependencies.

+Not having to use relative paths with the include construct prevents errors and headaches.

 ## Install
 ``` git clone (url) . ```